 According to the SSA, the average age for disability beneficiaries currently getting SSDI is 55 years old.
 Almost 56% of SSI beneficiaries in October 2022 were aged 18-64; about 31% were aged 65+, and a little more than 13% were disabled children.

 The CDC shows about 61 million Americans (a little more than 1 in 4) live with some form of disability.
 Of those, about 7.7 million disabled workers received monthly SSDI payments in October 2022.
 Another 4.2 million working-age disabled Americans are monthly SSI beneficiaries.
 Add those together, and a little less than 1 in 5 disabled Americans is unable to work and currently receiving government benefits.

 Disability Beneficiaries By Gender

 In the last 12 months, 54% of SSDI awards went to men; 46% went to women.
 The average SSDI benefit for newly approved men was $1,706.88/month.
 However, women with newly approved claims received $1,374.31/month in SSDI benefits, on average.

 You May Qualify For Legal Assistance

 If you’re considering applying for either SSDI or SSI, consult an experienced disability lawyer.
-People who file claims through a lawyer are 2x more likely to get benefits right away.
+People who file claims through a lawyer are 3x more likely to get benefits right away.
 Unfortunately, the SSA turns down many eligible applicants.
-Those who qualify for legal assistance through our website typically receive $10,000 in lump-sum backpay as well as monthly benefits.
-These lawyers all work on contingency, so you’ll pay nothing for legal assistance now.
-In fact, if the SSA doesn’t approve your claim, you owe $0 to the lawyer who helped you.
-But if your case does win, then you’ll only pay a small, one-time fee.
+Beneficiaries who qualify for legal assistance through our website typically get $12,000 in lump-sum backpay as well as monthly benefits.
+These lawyers work on contingency.
+This means you’ll pay $0 for legal assistance if you don’t win benefits.
+But if you win, then you’ll only pay a small, one-time fee.

 Ready to see if you may qualify?
-Click the button below to get your free online evaluation in less than two minutes today.
+Click the button below to get your free online evaluation now: